Fiery Cross of Goa

 An 18th century pirate called Olivier le Vasseur (also known as La Buse 'the buzzard') operated in the Indian Ocean.

 In April 1721 near Réunion Island, just east of Madagascar, he raided a Portuguese ship called Virgen del Cabo (Virgin of the Cape) on its way from Goa to Lisbon.
 The loot consisted of treasures belonging to the Bishop of Goa and the Viceroy of Portugal, including gold and silver bars, chests of gold coins, diamonds, pearls and silks.
-There were also religious icons from the huge Sé Cathedral which included a solid gold cross, so bright that it was called the Fiery Cross of Goa.
+There were also religious icons from the huge Sé Cathedral (dedicated to Catherine of Alexandria) which included a solid gold cross, so bright that it was called the Fiery Cross of Goa.

 This cross was seven feet tall, encrusted with diamonds, rubies and emeralds.
 It was so heavy that three men were needed to carry it.